DataDanD/Cancer-Capstone-Portfolio/README.md

 ## Models

+(Complete section, talk about scripts)

-I will start with a normal linear regression gridsearched, as baseline.
-The gridsearch foung that setting fit_intercept=True, normalize=False, and copy_X=True will yeild the best RMSE score.
+We will start with a normal linear regression gridsearched, as a baseline for the other models.
+The gridsearch found that setting the 3 parameters to fit_intercept=True, normalize=False, and copy_X=True will yeild the best RMSE score.
+Below is a histogram with cancer incident rates in the test data colored green and the model prediction for these same test values in blue.

 ![Lin Predicting](https://github.com/DataDanD/CancerCapstone/blob/master/Graphs/Updated/Lin.png)

+(graph with bigger words? maybe bigger score? diff colors?
+Where is code?)

-Not bad, but lets see how well boosting can perform on these predictions.
-I will try Random forest, gradient boosting, addaboost, and catboost with default parameters and I am curious to see feature importance.
+Not bad, but lets see how well boosting can perform with predicting these cancer rates.
+Next, up Random forest, gradient boosting, addaboost, and catboost with default parameters.
+Then we can compare the best model to XGBoost the current king of the boosting algorithms.

+### Overview of Models
+(New Section)

+#### Random Forest

+#### Gradient Boosting

+#### Addaboost (Addaptive Boosting)

+#### CatBoost (Categorical Boosting)

+#### XGBoost (Extreme Gradient Boosting)

+### Feature Importance

+(Complete Section)
 Feature importance in these tree models refers to where splits of the tree happen.
-Splits are decided based on how well the model can best gain information.
+Splits are decided based on how well the model can best gain information. (reduce loss function and RMSE)

-feature relevance on boosting with default parameters
+The horizontal histograms below useses default parameters to calculate feature relevance and RMSE and mean absolute error (AE)

 ![Boosting Models Rel](https://github.com/DataDanD/Cancer-Capstone-Portfolio/blob/master/Graphs/PosterBoosting.png)

+(add code from this graph, talk more about it)

 ## Results

+(Complete Section)

-I picked gradient boosting because catboost takes way longer to gridsearch.
+I picked gradient boosting because catboost takes way longer to gridsearch. (no, and talk AWS(EC2, S3)

-gridsearch parameters Gradient Boosting parameters = {
+gridsearch parameters Gradient Boosting
+{parameters = {

      'max_depth':[3], #[2,3,4,5,6,7,8]